melissamonk-NOAA/Vermilion_2021/doc/north.md

 A decision was made by the STAT after discussions with the Pacific Fishery Management Council’s Groundfish Management Team and Groundfish Advisory Panel to model the areas north and south of Point Conception independently for a number of reasons.
 These included a discussion of the evidence supporting higher densities of sunset rockfish south of Point Conception and the general decline in vermilion rockfish density as latitude increases.
 The preliminary exploration of length data also suggested that the size composition of landed fish north and south of Point Conception differed in a number of fleets.
 The STAT maintained consistency across the two models when the data supported the decisions, i.e., maintaining the same recreational and commercial fleet structures and sharing biological data from the more data-rich southern assessment.

 The structure of the California models north and south of Point Conception are very similar.
 Population dynamics in both regions operate on an annual time step and are initialized from an unfished equilibrium condition in 1875.
 Sex-specific age and length structure is modeled from age 0 (recruitment age) to an accumulator age (plus group) of 70, with 1-cm population length bins ranging from 6-70 cm.
 Length data bins are 2-cm wide, and range from 8-70 cm in the south and 10-70 cm in the north.
 Expected recruitment is assumed to follow a Beverton-Holt function of spawning output, with lognormally-distributed recruitment deviations.
-Growth (male and female) is modeled using the Schute parameterization of von Bertalanffy growth, with two estimated lengths (ages 0 and 30) and a growth rate coefficient (*k*).
+Growth (male and female) is modeled using the Schnute parameterization of von Bertalanffy growth, with two estimated lengths (ages 0 and 30) and a growth rate coefficient (*k*).
 The major differences between the two models are the availability of fishery-independent data sources that are region-specific, and the parameterization of male growth and mortality parameters (details below).

 The models in both regions are conditioned on catches from the commercial and recreational sectors.
 The commercial sector is divided into three fleets (hook-and-line, trawl, and net gears).
 Landings from minor commercial gears were a negligible component of the total harvest and were combined with the hook-and-line fleet.
 The recreational sector was divided into four fleets according to boat mode (party/charter or private/rental) and catch type (retained or discarded).
 This follows the same practice as a number of other recent rockfish stock assessments, where the ability to accurately estimate a retention curve is complicated by depth-dependent discard mortality rates.

 Vermilion rockfish is a desirable species and discards are a small component of total fishing mortality in both the commercial and recreational sectors.
 The commercial catches do not include dead discards, which were estimated to be a small percent of the overall landings in both areas (averaging 7.4 mt coastwide since 2015, although increasing since 2017).
-In addition, there were very few observations available from WCGOP.
+In addition, there were very few observations available from WCGOP (fewer than 250 fish statewide) .
 The size distribution of recreational discards from the CDFW and Cal Poly onboard observer programs represented larger fish from periods when the recreational shelf rockfish fishery closed versus smaller fish discarded when the fishery was open.
 Fish discarded during trips when vermilion were prohibited were removed from the recreational PC discard fleet length composition.

 The northern California model is fit to four fishery-dependent indices of relative abundance: 1) MRFSS CPFV dockside, 2) two onboard observer surveys, and 3) CRFS PR1 dockside.
 The MRFSS CPFV dockside index is assumed to be proportional to changes in the relative abundance of the recreational party/charter fleet (retained fish only).
 The onboard observer indices represent the same fleet (rec party/charter), but indices change in abundance during recent years.
 The onboard indices are specified as separate “survey” fleets in the model because they overlaps in time with the MRFSS dockside time series.
 Both the MRFSS and onboard indices use the recreational party/charter fleet’s selectivity curve to define vulnerable size classes.
 The CRFS PR1 dockside index is linked to the recreational private/rental fleet (retained fish), and uses the same selectivity curve.
 Recreational length measurements are included as marginal length compositions (proportions at length, sexes combined) by year starting in 1980 for both the PC and PR modes.
 Fishery-dependent length composition data are also included for the three commercial fleets.
 Age structures from the commercial fleets were also sparse and not considered for the northern California assessment.

-Fishery-independent data sources in the southern California model are organized into four fleets.
+Fishery-independent data sources in the northern California model are organized into four fleets.
 Data from the CCFRP survey were used to create an index of relative abundance and marginal length compositions by year.
-The WCGBT survey is the second fishery-independent data source in the southern model.
+The WCGBTS is the second fishery-independent data source in the southern model.
 An abundance index was developed for the WCGBT survey, but ultimately rejected due to high interannual variability, sparse data, and imprecise estimates.
 However, trawl survey conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
 Additional age and length composition data came from the SWFSC groundfish ecology cruises and Jeff Abrams thesis collections (see data section for additional information).

 **Changes from the pre-STAR base model to the post-STAR base model** During the STAR panel two changes to the base model were agreed STAT proposed a modifications to the pre-STAR base that included  1) a time block on the CCFRP index in 2017 after the survey was expanded from central California to the entire California coast, as explored in Request 1 of the STAR panel report, 2) CCFRP length compositions re-weighted to reflect the weighting used in the index, and 3) removal of 2020 from the PR dockside index of abundance due to sampling constraints during COVID.
 The final base model was approved by both the STAT and the Panel.